 What surprised me about watching Batman for the first time in 15 years, is that I was more interested in Michael Keaton as Bruce Wayne this time.
 Nicholson dominated the conversation when Batman premiered, meaning Keaton was overshadowed by his more famous co-star’s flamboyant performance.
 There was initially harsh reaction to Keaton being cast (as he was then known for comedic roles in Mr. Mom and Beetlejuice), but while his brooding Batman silenced critics, it’s fair to say both of Burton’s films pushed their eponymous hero aside in favour of exploring the avant-garde villains.

 However, it’s great that time’s been kind to Keaton’s nuanced performance as a tortured loner.
 I notice far more subtlety and poignant moments all these years later.
-Bruce’s tragic background isn’t addressed for a long time, so for the majority of the film’s 126-minutes you’re slightly disturbed by the conduct of a billionaire who holds expensive soirées in his mansion so he can snoop on VIP guests using cameras hidden behind one-way mirrors.
+Bruce’s tragic background isn’t addressed for a long time, so for most of the film you’re slightly disturbed by the conduct of a billionaire who holds expensive soirées in his mansion so he can snoop on VIP guests using cameras hidden behind one-way mirrors.

 Keaton also exudes the vibe of a socially awkward gentleman who doesn’t interact much with the everyday world, instead preferring his own company indoors, fumbling through “normal life” with the help of an elderly English butler (Michael Gough’s Alfred).
 In stark contrast to the enviable lifestyle of the “playboy billionaire” Bruce Wayne we’ve since become more familiar with (especially through Christian Bale’s interpretation), Keaton’s Bruce is more private and less extravagant.
 He doesn’t hide in plain sight as the life and soul of the city’s social scene, he just hides.
 This Bruce Wayne’s such a recluse that his tragic family history isn’t public knowledge, whereas in later versions it marked a spiritual turning point for Gotham City as a whole.